madaan/minimal-text-diffusion/docs/controllable.md

 python -u src/controllable/classifier.py --model_name_or_path ckpts/simplev2/ema_0.9999_005001.pt
 ```

-* This trains a classifier on the latents of the diffusion model.
+* This trains a classifier on the latent/noisy samples ($$x_t$$).

+- It is sufficient to only specify the checkpoint!
 The name of the dataset and other hyperparameters are loaded from the diffusion model's config file (`ckpts/simplev2/ema_0.9999_005001.pt`).
+However, the classifier does require the labeled file to be present at `data/{dset}/dset_labeled.tsv`.

+- The classifier is saved at `ckpts/simplev2/classifier.pt`.

 ### Step 2: Run controllable generation